catseye/Guten-gutter/README.md

     export PATH=/path/to/this/repo/script:$PATH

-An easy way to accomplish this is to dock Guten-gutter using [toolshelf][]:
+An easy way to accomplish this is to dock Guten-gutter using [shelf][]:

-    toolshelf dock gh:catseye/guten-gutter
+    shelf_dockgh catseye/Guten-gutter

 Tests
 -----